mcarvalho-projects/tasks-reference/README.md

-# Tasks – Standardized Reference Project
+# Tasks – Multi‑Language Boilerplate Reference

-This repository is a minimal reference project, not a real application.
+This repository is a **simple boilerplate reference**, not a real application.

-Its purpose is to help you quickly recall structure, file layout, and basic syntax for a very small “Tasks” application across multiple backend frameworks and two frontends.

-If you want something you can scan in 20–60 seconds per language to remember:
+It shows **the same tiny “Tasks” project** implemented in **multiple programming languages and frameworks**, so you can quickly understand:

+- how each stack is structured
-- what files exist
+- which files exist
-- what goes in each file
+- what responsibility each file has
-- how things are wired together

-this repository is intended for that use.
+This is meant for **orientation and comparison**, not for production use.

 ---

-## What This Is and What It Is Not
+## What This Repository Is

-### This is
-- A boilerplate-first reference
-- A structure map for common stacks
-- A way to compare the same application shape across languages
-- A minimal, ORM-first example that runs but stays simple

-### This is not
+This project is a **side‑by‑side reference**.
-- A production-ready application
-- A best-practices guide
-- A complete tutorial
-- An example of ideal architecture

-Correctness is secondary to clarity.
+Every backend implements the **same small API** using a different language or framework.
+The goal is to help you answer questions like:

+- “How does this look in Spring vs .NET?”
+- “Where does the controller live in NestJS?”
+- “What is the minimal ORM setup in Flask or FastAPI?”

+You should be able to skim any folder in **under one minute**.

 ---

+## What This Repository Is Not

+- Not a production-ready application
+- Not a best-practices guide
+- Not a tutorial
+- Not a complete example

+Details are intentionally simplified.

+---

-## Concept Shown
+## Shared Concept (Same Everywhere)

-A very small Tasks API with the same shape everywhere.

-### API (same for all backends)
+### API

+All backends expose the same endpoints:

 GET    /health
 GET    /tasks
 POST   /tasks
 PATCH  /tasks/{id}/done

-### Data model
+### Data Model

 Task
 - id